dherbst/django-starter/README.md

 2. You can now start a Django project by running a command to have Django start the project.
 In the example below, the project is named `myapp`.

-    docker-compose run backend python /app/backend/manage.py startproject myapp
+    docker-compose run backend django-admin startproject myapp

-3. In the `myapp/myapp/settings.py` file, replace or modify the `DATABASES` section to connect to postgres.
+3. In the `myapp/myapp/settings.py` file, replace or modify the `DATABASES` section to connect to postgres (or mysql if you prefer).

     DATABASES = {
         'default': {